by promoting themselves in creative ways, and to help them achieve success.

-In 1948, Roger and Jane Harrison, a young couple new to the Avon Community began publishing a weekly shopping guide in its first location in a garage on Temple Street.
-In its humble beginnings, probably less than 10 pages were painstakingly produced each week with pen and ink drawings and text.
-Roger’s brother Ted also worked in production, and his wife Joyce eventually helped as the business and circulation grew.
+In 1948, Roger and Jane Harrison, a young couple new to the Avon Community, began publishing a weekly shopping guide out of a garage on Temple Street.
+During its humble beginnings, probably less than 10 pages were painstakingly produced each week with pen-and-ink drawings and text.
+Roger’s brother, Ted, worked in production, and his wife, Joyce, eventually helped as business and circulation grew.

-In 1954, the Penny Saver had grown enough to require more production space– Circulation was expanded to include not only Avon, but Caledonia and Geneseo as well.
+In 1954, the Penny Saver had grown enough to require more production space.
+Circulation was expanded to include not only Avon, but Caledonia and Geneseo, as well.
 The Harrisons purchased a home at 68 High Street in Avon.
 Behind the residence was a cinder block building that became the next office and production area for the Penny Saver.
-Having more space, an offset press was purchased.
-There was also a dedicated production area and a “composition” area where ads were designed and composed, and a darkroom for producing negatives where the images were then “burned” onto aluminum plates.
-In keeping with the “family” tradition, along with Ted and Joyce, Clare Harrison, wife of Roger’s cousin Dean was a pillar of our composition and typesetting department for many years.
+Having more space, the Harrisons added an offset press.
+There was also a dedicated production area, a “composition” area where ads were designed and composed, and a darkroom for producing negatives where the images were then “burned” onto aluminum plates.
+In keeping with the “family” tradition, along with Ted and Joyce, Clare Harrison, wife of Roger’s cousin, Dean, was a pillar of our composition and typesetting department for many years.

 In 1955, Roger and Jane welcomed a baby boy, Steve (James Stephen) to the family.
 Both Steve and Kim grew up with the family business – living with deadlines and the smell of negative developer and ink firmly ingrained in their memories.

-We take great pride in these many years of publishing, to have never missed an issue!
-The dedicated employees and many relatives, friends and neighbors helped in so many ways during those early days to produce the Penny Saver each week, often coming to our rescue during snowstorms, power outages and other calamities.
+We take great pride in these many years of publishing and have never missed an issue!
+The dedicated employees and our many relatives, friends and neighbors helped in so many ways during those early days to produce the Penny Saver each week, often coming to our rescue during snowstorms, power outages and other calamities.
 Their contributions of time and talents helped us grow our business to what it has become today.

-In the mid 60’s, we moved again, to the other side of Genesee Street to what used to be the “Red & White” Grocery store.
-This gave us 4,000 sq. ft., practically double the space from where we were & new presses were purchased.
-Faster, with better print quality, these presses could produce 10,000 sheets in one hour, a big advance at the time.
-Our delivery day was Wednesday, so Tuesdays became our “long days & nights” with the composition department staying until the paper was complete and ready to print.
+In the mid 60’s, we moved again, to the other side of Genesee Street into what used to be the “Red & White” Grocery store.
+This gave us 4,000 sq. ft., practically double the space from where we were before and new presses were purchased.
+Faster and with better print quality, these presses could produce 10,000 sheets in one hour, a big advance at the time.
+Our delivery day was Wednesday, so Tuesdays became our “long days and nights,” with the composition department staying until the paper was complete and ready to print.
 This eventually became known as “pizza night” for all of us.
 During this time, Kim began working in the composition department while Steve learned the production part of the business.
 Tuesday nights could stretch into the wee hours of Wednesday morning as our production (basement) crew would work until the final route was finished.
 Our circulation during the 60’s was 37,000 which was comprised of 3 Edition areas: North (Caledonia, LeRoy, Bergen, Byron, Scottsville), South (Avon, Geneseo, Livonia, Lakeville, Hemlock) and Rush-Henrietta.

 Many people have asked about our Penny Saver logo, including the white horse.
 “Penny Saver” is a generic term.
-There are many Penny Savers (also sometimes called Shoppers) across the country, no one has a copyright on the name.
-But to set themselves apart each Penny Saver can identify with their own individual name, for example: Mt.
-Morris Shopper, or Warsaw Penny Saver.
-In the late 60’s we worked with an ad agency which produced and sold us our horse logo as you know it today.
+There are many Penny Savers (also sometimes called Shoppers) across the country; no one has a copyright on the name.
+However, to set themselves apart each Penny Saver can identify with their own individual name, for example: Mt.
+Morris Shopper or Warsaw Penny Saver.
+In the late 60’s, we worked with an ad agency which produced and sold us our horse logo as you know it today.

 In 1982, Steve and his Mom found a printing press that would fit our production needs.
-One problem – it wouldn’t fit in our current production space.
+There was only one problem: it wouldn’t fit in our current production space.
 Now, we were on the move again.
 We doubled our space from 4000 to 8000 square feet with our move to the Avon Plaza on East Main Street.
-By this time, Steve and Kim were taking on more of a management position – Steve was making decisions on circulation, suppliers and the many parts that go in to operating a business.
-He also worked in advertising sales both as a sales representative and head of that department.
-Basically Steve acquired the knowledge of all the “moving parts” from sales to production and the entire process of publishing a weekly shopping guide.
-Kim, along with still designing and creating ads, learned the camera and developing part of production as well as taking on many office duties such as weekly payroll.
-Being a weekly deadline business this would sometimes throw a kink in our production schedule, but we always made it work.
-One of the great improvements with our new press is that we could now print color!
+By this time, Steve and Kim were taking on more management positions – Steve was making decisions on circulation, suppliers and the many parts that go in to operating a business.
+He also worked in advertising sales both as a sales representative and as head of that department.
+Basically, Steve acquired the knowledge of all the “moving parts” from sales to production and the entire process of publishing a weekly shopping guide.
+Kim, along with still designing and creating ads, learned the camera and part of production as well as taking on many office duties such as weekly payroll.
+Being a weekly deadline business, this would sometimes throw a kink into our production schedule, but we always made it work.
+One of the great improvements with our new press is that we could now print in color!
 One color each week – it’s called “spot color”.
-We would select the color keeping in mind holidays and seasons of the year or special events.
+We would select the color keeping in mind holidays, seasons of the year or special events.

-Another part of our business was doing print jobs – such as tickets, stationery and other small jobs on a small press.
+Another part of our business was doing print jobs – such as tickets, stationery and other small jobs– on a small press.
 We were also approached by the purchasing agent for RIT about printing their course booklets, or catalogs for the students.
 He had noticed our magazine format and saddle stitched Penny Savers and thought this would be easier for the students rather than the newspaper format they were using.
-A long time relationship was formed with RIT and eventually the U of R, St. John Fisher, Nazareth, MCC and Hobart-William Smith colleges came aboard … we had a full schedule, and , we knew again…. not enough space!!
+A long time relationship was formed with RIT, and eventually the U of R, St. John Fisher, Nazareth, MCC and Hobart-William Smith colleges came also aboard. e had a full schedule, and once knew again, not enough space!